7 Digital Marketing Metrics Every Business Owner Should Track

 4. Return on Investment

-This is one of the important things to look at.
-It tells you if you are making money than you are spending.
+This is one of the important digital marketing metrics to look at.
+It tells you if you are making more money than you are spending.

 You should always look at this before you spend money on marketing.